Update issued by INMO General Secretary Liam Doran - 31st July 2014

 On their return they also gave us a number of pictures which, more than words, illustrates the challenges, facing the people of the Philippines, but also the strength of human resolve, particularly with regard to looking after children, as they rebuild their lives.
 These pictures can be accessed here.

-On behalf of the INMO we once again send our very best wishes to the Philippines Nurses Association, and all of the Filipino people as they continue to strive to effectively start again.
+On behalf of the INMO we once again send our very best wishes to the the Filipino nurses, the Philippine Red Cross, and all of the Filipino people as they continue to strive to effectively start again.
 I also want to thank our seven colleague members who went over, for the four weeks, to assist, in the best way possible, by providing care in the frontline.
 I salute the courage of all these people as they face these great and grave challenges.

 See email updates below